ScriptoMax/Assignments_System_Programming/Linux_sample_module/README.md

 (you may push any alternative input, not just 5) echo 5 > /dev/buffer

-7) If step 6 is ok, then try read what was just written:
+7) If step 6 is ok, then try reading what was written in previous step:

 cat /dev/buffer